 Packing instructions: Every parcel must be packed securely so that it is suitable for automated sorting and transport.

 Exclusions from shipment: there are some goods we can't transport, such as live animals, weapons and especially valuable goods such as precious metals and gems.
-Please note our GTC and the list of excluded goods.

 Weights and dimensions: parcels can have a maximum weight of 31.5 kg and the maximum necessary measures are limited depending on the chosen service.